alistairdunn1/GrowthVB/Mathematics_Methods.md

 ### 4.4 Credible Intervals

-Bayesian credible intervals are derived directly from the posterior distributions of parameters, typically using the 2.5th and 97.5th percentiles for 95% credible intervals.
+Bayesian credible intervals are derived from the posterior distributions of parameters, typically using the 2.5th and 97.5th percentiles for 95% credible intervals.

 ## 5. Sex-Specific Growth Models